Becoming A Franchisor Is Not Easy In Any Way

-The common thinking that gets so many new franchisors in trouble is this: “I am a successful entrepreneur, and therefore I have learned to overcome the obstacles associated with my business.”
-Yes, the successful entrepreneur has overcome the obstacles associated with their business, but franchising is NOT their business.
+The common thinking that gets so many new franchisors in trouble is this: “I’m a successful entrepreneur, and therefore I’ve learned to overcome the obstacles in my business.”
+Yes, the successful entrepreneur has overcome numerous obstacles, but franchising is NOT their business, not their expertise.
 This is an incredibly important concept to recognize, accept and then deal with.
-It is at the heart of almost every franchise failure.
+It’s at the heart of almost every franchise failure.

-Well, it’s true that no one understands the owner’s business better than the owner, the founder.
+It’s true that no one understands the owner’s business better than the owner, the founder.
 But becoming a franchisor is to enter an industry totally unto itself.
-Moreover, it’s an industry that somehow appears to be straight forward until one looks under the covers.
-Just consider the breath of the matter: federal (and often state) requirements/regulations, fees, franchise agreements, disclosure documents, financial reporting, training, marketing, real estate, organization, and on and on.
+Moreover, it’s an industry that somehow appears to be straight forward until one looks beneath the surface.
+Just consider the breath of the matter: federal (and often state) requirements/regulations, fees, franchise agreements, disclosure documents, financial reporting, training, marketing, real estate, organization, critical personnel decisions, and on and on.

-Once the prospective franchisor embraces the importance of “quality help” in building a successful franchise company, they will either obtain such help, abandon the idea, or, unfortunately for some, charge ahead blindly and in get into the fight of their lives.
+Once a prospective franchisor embraces the importance of quality help in building a successful franchise company, they will either obtain such help or abandon the idea.
+Unfortunately, some charge ahead blindly and in get into the fight of their lives.
 By quality help, we’re referring to financial, legal and franchise development consulting.
-And, don’t get trapped by the common notion that your family attorney and tax preparer can truly help you create a successful franchise.
-First, if a non-franchise attorney accepts you as a client, you will be paying for his education as he “hopefully” learns the ropes enough to help you.
+And, don’t get trapped by the common notion that your family attorney and accountant can help you create a successful franchise.
+If a non-franchise attorney accepts you as a client, you’ll be paying for their education as they learn along with you.
 In a word: franchising is a specialized field.

-With regard to franchise consultants, make sure you interview the person or company and be careful to not only find out if they can help you through the entire process, meaning feasibility through on-going coaching.
-And, be sure that you “like” them.
-The relationship should be a long one – be sure you can honestly accept them as your counsel.
-Also, regarding franchise consultants, understand that there are no standards or credentials required to use that title, so do your research to make sure they’re equipped to help for the long haul.
+With regard to franchise consultants, find out if they can help you through the entire process, meaning feasibility through on-going coaching.
+And, be sure that you like them.
+If handled correctly, the relationship should be a long lasting one.
+Be sure you can honestly accept them as your counsel.
+Understand that there are no standards or credentials required to use that title, so do your research to make sure they’re equipped to help for the long haul.
 And last, is your consultant encouraging, or worse yet, selling you on franchising your business?
 That practice is about getting a fee, so look elsewhere.
 If you’re successful then you know when you’re being sold versus assisted.

 OK, what’s the bottom line for creating a successful franchise?
 Study for the role of franchisor just like you would prepare for any critically important event in your life.
 Read, ask, reflect and ask again.
-This is one subject which I can assure you will result in more questions as you become more familiar with its intricacies.
-Practical marketing, strategy, legal, operations, training, and pricing, are among the myriad issues at the forefront as you prepare for your journey toward establishing a successful franchise.
+This is a subject that will result in more questions as you become increasingly familiar with its intricacies.
+Practical marketing, strategy, legal, operations, training, and pricing are among the many issues at the forefront as you prepare for your journey toward establishing a successful franchise.
 Bottom line: becoming a franchisor, a successful franchisor, is a whole new world.
 Read this critical article on franchisor success or failure.